-It's not cheap - because it has a low max CP, you need to put a lot of Stardust into it - but it's also effective against other meta popular types, such as Deoxys Defence, Alolan Marawak, and flying types in general.
+Its power and popularity mean that it’s not cheap.
+Additionally, because it has a low max CP, you need to put a lot of Stardust into it - but it's also effective against other meta popular types, such as Deoxys Defence, Alolan Marawak, and flying types in general.

 But be aware it's got several common weaknesses, such as grass, which is an uncommon but common enough type you might regularly come up against.

 Recommended Moves: Snarl (Fast), Foul Play (Charged), Last Resort (Community Day)

 Out of all the Eeveelutions available in Pokémon Go, Umbreon is the best choice for your Great League team.
 Its attacks are super effective against both Ghost and Psychic-type Pokémon, which makes it a great addition to teams that include Fighting-types, such as Hariyama.

 Umbreon also knows how to take a hit, especially from Fairy-types.
 It can endure so many hits from Fairy-types in fact that will also damage them heavily, possibly even defeating them, before Umbreon itself faints.